CrowdHailer/cuminjs/README.md

 Needs clarification on context;
 include breaker;
 optional checking of input type to skip null steps in all, min etc.
 delayed return of function. useful in composition eg for nth item.
+min and max return location
+zip
+mixin particularly compositions

 ### Inspired by